View south from Discipline Hall Sept 2013

 Preface for Smart Phone Users

-The character of the climbing is unique from anything else I've climbed.
+The character of the climbing is totally unique.
 The crashing waves, the sunshine, the terraces of stone, the perfect swimming pools, and thorny pandanus plants all contribute to the exotic feel of this place.
 Although the Dragon Cave has its own completely unique character, it could be compared to the Gunks of New York state, for its inordinate traditional style and juggy roofs, as well as Arapiles in southern Australia, for the color and texture of the stone, and the isolated setting.
-Most of the cliffs are less than 30m tall, and the solid portions shorter still, but a few big adventure climbs do exist.
+Most of the cliffs are less than 30m tall, and the solid portions shorter still, but a few bigger, more adventurous climbs do exist.
 Many of the crags are separated by 5-10 minutes that involve a lot of boulder hopping, scrambling, and sometimes even traversing, which can be treacherous for the inexperienced outdoorsman.

 The climbing here is regulated by the community.
 Ask locals before you power up yours tools and clean up after yourself.
 There is no government body that has to be kept in the loop about development here.
 It should be noted that although there are a large number of sport climbs, most of these can be (and have been) done partially or entirely on trad gear.
 The grades run the entire spectrum of difficulty, centered around 5.10 and fairly honest until you reach 5.11, at which point the relative difficulty is all over the map.

 Beware that this is a sea cliff.
 As with any such cliff there are local hazards.
 Some cliffs may be inaccessible depending on tide and weather.
 Every year, some people (usually fishermen) are washed away to sea never to be seen again.
-Bolts here suffer from accelerated corrosion, and although most routes have new bolts and hardware, not everything has been upgraded.
+Bolts here suffer from accelerated corrosion, and although some routes have new bolts and hardware, many others are starting to show signs of age.
 Check the "Bolts" note below.

 Top anchors are somewhat standardized.
 Usually there are two level or staggered glue-in bolts with quick-links.
 Some traditional climbs have rope-webbing-ring anchors that are solid as long as they aren't too sun-faded and crusty.
 Please do not remove any of the fixed hardware and never top-rope through it.

 As for community, there will generally be others around at Long Dong, and quite a lot on weekends.
 Although the number of visitors is growing, it is usually easy to find a cliff or two all to yourself if you do not set your heart on one particular climb.
 If you do run into other climbers, they are as likely to be foreigners as they are locals, but regardless, both groups are friendly and willing to help, be it if you are looking for beta or a belay.
 There is also a large population of fishermen, who you will see standing out on the rocks in all kinds of weather trying to pull in mackerel and whatever else they might hook.
-They are generally disinterested in the climbers, but be polite and maintain a good relationship.
-They are locals and don't bother us...
+Divers and day-trippers are also common, especially in the summer, when they flood the north parking area day after day.

-For more information - gym locations, outdoor walls, other crags, gear shops, etc. - checkout this website:
+For more information - gym locations, outdoor walls, other crags, gear shops, etc: Taiwan Rocks

 Depending on where you are coming from, you may arrive via different routes.
 As well, different walls have different arrival/parking places and are thus slightly different.
 All of Long Dong however is common to the NE Coastal Highway, #2, between Ruibin and Aodi, and lies at the most northeasterly point between.